Back to All Events

 Access

-This event takes place in the library and event space on the ground floor and the exhibition spaces on the second floor of 5 Florence Street.
+The exhibition takes place on the second floor of 5 Florence Street.

 The building has step free access and a lift to the second floor.